 Where to Find Virtual Assistant Jobs

-LinkedIn is the preferred talent-finding platform for many companies.
+LinkedIn is another talent-finding platform for many companies.
 Create your profile and set your career as a VA, enabling job opportunity notifications.
 That way, you don’t have to look for opportunities actively; they will enter your inbox!

-8 Virtual Assistant Travel Jobs
+Best Virtual Assistant Travel Jobs

 1. Travel Agent Virtual Assistant

 A TVA is similar to a regular travel agent, except you don’t have a shop or office on the street.
-This job would require some training as a travel agent and preferably some experience using the common travel agent software, for example, the IATA Ticket Booking software.
+This job would require some training as a travel agent and preferably some experience using the typical travel agent software, for example, the IATA Ticket Booking software.
 You can even get accredited by IATA and get an IATA reference code.

 With fixed hours, you can make decent money sitting at home or anywhere with an internet connection.
-Plus, if you’re working for a few hours a day, you can take up multiple gigs to earn even more!
+Plus, if you work a few hours daily, you can take up multiple gigs to earn even more!

-2. Private Virtual Travel Agent
+2. Private Virtual Travel Assistant or Agent

 See Related: How to Travel Full Time